Tunnel: Double-deck and multipurpose tunnels

 Some tunnels are double-deck, for example, the two major segments of the San Francisco–Oakland Bay Bridge (completed in 1936) are linked by a 540 foot double-deck tunnel section through Yerba Buena Island, the largest-diameter bored tunnel in the world.
 At construction this was a combination bidirectional rail and truck pathway on the lower deck with automobiles above, now converted to one-way road vehicle traffic on each deck.

 In Turkey, the Eurasia Tunnel under the Bosphorus, opened in 2016, has at its core a 5.4 km two-deck road tunnel with two lanes on each deck.

-Additionally, in 2015 the Turkish government announced that it will build the world's first three-level tunnel, also under the Bosporus.
+Additionally, in 2015 the Turkish government announced that it will build three-level tunnel, also under the Bosporus.
 The tunnel is intended to carry both the Istanbul metro and a two-level highway, over a length of 6.5 km.